Hemet Immigration Attorney

 Other times, a U.S. citizen or lawful permanent resident desires to file an immigration family-based petition for their children who are already living with them.

-| Jimmy, a U.S. citizen living in San Jacinto, met Chen while working as an engineer in China.
-They continued to stay in touch through video-conferencing via Skype and chatting via Yahoo.
+Jimmy, a U.S. citizen living in San Jacinto, met Chen while working as an engineer in China.
+When he returned to the United States, they continued to stay in touch through video-conferencing via Skype and chatting via Yahoo.

-For many of our clients, the end goal of our immigration services is U.S. citizenship.
+For many of our clients, the end goal of our immigration services is to help them win U.S. citizenship.
 They want to move beyond lawful permanent residency.
-They want to become a citizen through the naturalization process.

 For example, if you have lived outside the United States, since being granted your green card, longer than six consecutive months, you may have an eligibility problem.